flow-php/etl/README.md

 #### Bulk Transformations

-In order to let Flow ETL decide when to merge transformers in order to reduce number of iterations pass multiple transformers into `ETL::transform(Transformer ...$transformers) : self` method.
+In order to let Flow ETL decide when to merge transformers, to reduce number of iterations, pass multiple transformers into `ETL::transform(Transformer ...$transformers) : self` method.

 Example: